Darlington, Pennsylvania

 Darlington is a borough in northwestern Beaver County, Pennsylvania, United States.
-The population was 248 at the 2020 census.
+The population was 249 at the 2020 census.
 It is a part of the Pittsburgh metropolitan area.

 History

-Darlington was settled in 1804 and incorporated on 28 March 1820, as Greersburg.
-It adopted its current name on 6 April 1830.
+Darlington was settled in 1804 and incorporated on March 28, 1820, as Greersburg.
+The town would subsequently change its name to Darlington on April 6, 1830, due to often being confused by locals with Greensburg, in Westmoreland County.
 Darlington is named for S. P. Darlington, a merchant from Pittsburgh.

 Geography

 Darlington is located at 40°48′36″N 80°25′24″W (40.809917, −80.423381).
 It is completely surrounded by Darlington Township.

 According to the United States Census Bureau, the borough has a total area of 0.1 sqmi, all land.